Skip to main content Skip to navigation

 All employees have the right to be addressed and referred to by the name and pronouns they use.
 Changing one’s sex marker with external administrative agencies (e.g. Department of Licensing or Social Security Administration) or obtaining a legal name change is not a prerequisite to using a person’s correct name and pronouns.
 You should be aware that the deliberate use of an incorrect name and/or pronouns of any employee could be considered a violation of Executive Policy #15.
 If you feel that a WSU student, employee, alumni, volunteer, and/or another individual connected with WSU is harassing you, please contact the Office of Civil Rights Compliance and Investigation (CRCI) or the Director of GIESORC immediately.

-Unfortunately, the name and gender marker change process at WSU is a complicated and difficult one.
-Please consult our online resource for detailed instructions at https://thecenter.wsu.edu/resources/transstar-student-resources/wsu-name-change-processes/.
-For instructions on how to change your name and gender marker externally to WSU, visit https://thecenter.wsu.edu/resources/transstar-student-resources/externally-changing-your-name/.
+Find detailed instructions for WSU and other Name Change processes.
 This website details the name/gender marker change process through the county courthouse, the Department of Licensing, your birth certificate, and the Social Security Administration Office.
 For the time being, you could choose to update your “nickname” in WSU systems as your chosen name; staff, faculty, and administrators are expected to utilize nicknames over official names.

 WSU does not have gender-specific dress codes; any department, organization, or event dress codes should be gender-neutral.
-If you run into any dress code that is not gender-neutral, please feel free to contact CRCI or the Director of GIESORC.
+If you run into any dress code that is not gender-neutral, please feel free to contact Compliance and Civil Rights or the LGBTQ+ Center Director.

 Supervisors should provide reasonable flexibility to meet a faculty or staff person’s need for transition-related appointments.
 An employee’s transition may include medical care.
 Leave for medical care related to transition should be treated the same as leave for any other medically necessary care.
 As with leave for all medically necessary care, confidentiality regarding transition-related medical leave must be maintained and information should be shared only with employee permission and only to the extent necessary.
 Employees are not required to share specific medical information with their supervisors.
 You can simply tell your supervisor you are requesting leave for medical reasons and then work directly with Human Resource Services (HRS) if disclosure of any specific medical information is required.